razi-rais/microservices/workshop/readme.md

 You can take minikube to a test drive right away to make sure things are working as expected!
 Let us run a nginx server inside Kubernetes cluster.

 > Note: Don't worry too much about Kubernetes objects like Pods, Deployment and Service.
-You will learn more about them in the next excercise when run a custom application.
+You will learn more about them in the next section when build and run a custom application.

 ```
 $ kubectl run ngx --image=nginx --labels="type=webserver"